Sudan's Burhan says army ousted government to avoid civil war | Law-Order

 Speaking at his first news conference since announcing the takeover, General Abdel Fattah al-Burhan said the army had no choice but to sideline politicians who were inciting against the armed forces.
 "The dangers we witnessed last week could have led the country into civil war," he said, an apparent reference to demonstrations against the prospect of a coup.

-Western countries have denounced the coup, called for the detained Cabinet ministers to be freed and said they will cut off aid if the military does not restore power-sharing with civilians.
+Western countries have denounced the coup, called for the detained Cabinet ministers to be freed and said they will cut off vital aid if the military does not restore power-sharing with civilians.
 The German mission to the United Nations said on Twitter that it was suspending aid until further notice.
 The U.N.
-Security Council is discussing a possible statement on Sudan, diplomats said.
+Security Council met on Sudan but there was no immediate statement, diplomats said.
 U.N. chief Antonio Guterres on Tuesday decried "an epidemic of coup d'états" as Sudan is the latest in a series of military takeovers in Myanmar, Mali and Guinea and attempted coups in several other countries.

+SHOPS SHUT, PROTESTS FLARE IN CAPITAL A health ministry official said seven people had been killed in clashes between protesters and the security forces on Monday.

 The military appeared to have underestimated civilian opposition on the street, according to Jonas Horner of the International Crisis Group.
 "They haven't learned their lesson," he said.
 "As we saw post the revolution and post-Bashir, the streets were determined and civilians were willing to die for this."